-We invite you to utilise the self-help information, coping tools and other resources offered here for individuals affected by withdrawal and dependency on sleeping pills, other benzodiazepine tranquillisers, Z-drugs and antidepressants, their families, counsellors, doctors and others who provide care.
+Welcome to Recovery Road!
+We invite you to use the self-help information, coping tools and other resources offered here for individuals affected by withdrawal and dependency on sleeping pills, other benzodiazepine tranquillisers, Z-drugs and antidepressants, their families, counsellors, doctors and others who provide care.
 There is a wealth of valuable information on this website so have a good ‘browse through’.
 We hope you will leave feeling reassured, encouraged and empowered.
-If you would like extra support, please visit the ‘Coaching Support’ page.
+If you would like extra support, in the form of a private withdrawal support consultation with the founder of the Recovery Road Project, Baylissa Frederick, please visit her Bloom in Wellness website.

 The information on this site is relevant to anyone wanting to know more about dependency and withdrawal from benzodiazepines and/or antidepressants.
 However, the content deals only with coping and managing symptoms and does not address wider (and important) issues which are pertinent for illicit users of these drugs (such as attachment and loss, relapse prevention, compulsions, legal problems, etc.).